 In short, the language packs affects runtime behavior of the K2 SmartForms and K2 View Flow components with some limited changes to the browser based design tooling.
 Specifically it changes the experience from one language to another for embedded / static text values that are not accessible by someone creating a SmartForms based solution.
 Examples of such components include:

 - Columns of the worklist control

 - Labels within reporting controls

-The language packs will not change every element on a page.
-For more details on that refer to the Multilingual Forms section below.
+Note: The language packs will not change every element on a page.

-As of K2 version 4.6.10, K2 provided language packs for the following languages:
+As of the current K2 version, there are provided language packs for the following languages:

-Whilst Language Packs are distributed and installed separately from the K2 software installation, they are K2 version specific.
-Thus Language Packs usually ship at, or shortly after, the release of a new K2 version.
-They can be accessed from the download page on the K2 portal.
+Whilst language packs are distributed and installed separately from the K2 software installation, they are K2 version specific.
+Thus language packs usually ship at, or shortly after, the release of a new K2 version.
+They can be accessed via the download page on the K2 portal.